 Headaches or Migraines

-These are well-known areas when you’re working too much.
-The research found that 10 percent of respondents had headaches multiple times a week as of February 2017 and up to seven million tension-type headache sufferers (36% for men and 42% for women) in Australia.
+These are well-known areas when you're working too much.
+Research found that 10 per cent of respondents had headaches multiple times a week as of February 2017 and up to seven million tension-type headache sufferers (36% for men and 42% for women) in Australia.

 I suffered from a bad headache when I was just in year 9.
 It was also during the time of my clinical depression and because I kept getting overwhelmed with the amount of homework and stress in my life, I had to go to the doctors for it.